IBM/MAX-Audio-Classifier/README.md

 # IBM Code Model Asset Exchange: Audio Classifier

-This repository contains code to instantiate and deploy an audio classifcation model.
+This repository contains code to instantiate and deploy an audio classification model.
 This model recognizes a signed 16-bit PCM wav file as an input, generates embeddings, applies [PCA transformation/quantization](https://github.com/tensorflow/models/tree/master/research/audioset#output-embeddings), uses the embeddings as an input to a multi-attention classifier and outputs top 5 class predictions and probabilities as output.